MinicraftPlus/minicraft-plus-revived/README.md

 * Chickens
 * Minecarts

-  It's worth note that these are simply **ideas**, and have no garuntee of being implemented any time soon, or even at all.
-If they become more likely to implement, they will be move to "Long Term Goals".

-##### Random Note: LevelGen.java has it's own main method; use it to generate an image of a randomly generated map.
+##### Random Note: LevelGen.java has it's own main method; it's used for debug purposes, to make images of the randomly generated maps that the class makes.